 Time limits for an appeal about the valuation band a property has been put in

 Different time limits have been set for appealing about a valuation banding of a domestic property in the 1993 valuation list and the 2005 valuation list.

 Time limits for appeals to alter the valuation band in the 1993 valuation list

 There are some special circumstances when the time limit of 31 December 2005 can be extended.
-If you want to know more about this, you should consult an experienced adviser, for example, at a Citizens Advice Bureau.
-To search for details of your nearest CAB, including those that give advice by email, click on nearest CAB.
+If you want to know more about this, talk to an adviser.

 Time limits for appeals to alter the valuation band in the 2005 valuation list

 If a domestic property is in the 2005 valuation list on 1 April 2005, then an appeal can be made by the person liable to pay council tax on 1 April 2005 to alter the valuation band between 1 April 2005 and 30 September 2006.

 If the liable person for a property changes, the new liable person(s) will have 6 months from the date they become liable to make a proposal to change the valuation band.
 So, for example, if you became the liable person on 1 May 2005 you would have 6 months from 1 May 2005 to make a proposal to change the list.
 This is provided that your grounds for the proposal have not already been considered and rejected by a valuation tribunal or the High Court.